-Anyone who wants to invest in this area must do extensive research, and Herbert says attending auctions are a great way to learn about pieces and periods, and get a sense for market prices.
+But if you’re thinking of investing in antiques, you’ll need to have more than just a passing interest.
+Anyone who wants to invest in this area must do extensive research.
+Herbert says attending auctions are a great way to learn about pieces and periods, and get a sense for market prices.

 It’s also important to hit the right stage of the market cycle.
-“If you’re getting into antiques to invest, now is the best time: [when] the economy is slow.”
+“If you’re getting into antiques to invest, now is the best time: [when] the economy is slower.”

-The Annual Furniture Index, compiled by England’s Antique Collectors’ Club, stood at 2,505 in 2010 (up from 100 in 1968, its year of inception).
+The Annual Furniture Index (AFI), compiled by England’s Antique Collectors’ Club, stood at 2,505 in 2010 (up from 100 in 1968, its year of inception).
 The AFI is based on a blend of retail and auction prices for 1,400 typical pieces of furniture from seven different periods.